arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 unsafe way.
 Let me show you.

 Imagine that you have the guarantee that every process requesting locks eventually releases them.
-While you can count on this property for every process in isolation, does the composition of 2 processes hold the same guarantee?
+Given that you can count on this property for every process in isolation, does the composition of 2 processes hold the same guarantee?
 Unfortunately, no. Consider 2 functions acquiring 2 locks `x` and `y`, in opposite order: